ARM-software/arm-trusted-firmware/docs/firmware-design.md

 6. Crash Reporting in BL3-1
 ----------------------------

-The BL3-1 implements a scheme for reporting the processor state when an unhandled exception is encountered.
-The reporting mechanism attempts to preserve all the register contents and report it via the default serial output.
-The general purpose registers, EL3, Secure EL1 and some EL2 state registers are reported.
+BL3-1 implements a scheme for reporting the processor state when an unhandled exception is encountered.
+The reporting mechanism attempts to preserve all the register contents and report it via a dedicated UART (PL011 console).
+BL3-1 reports the general purpose, EL3, Secure EL1 and some EL2 state registers.

 A dedicated per-CPU crash stack is maintained by BL3-1 and this is retrieved via the per-CPU pointer cache.
 The implementation attempts to minimise the memory